graeyv/Advanced-Programming-Project-HSG/README.md

 ## 2) How to run the code

-The code used to scrape the data (immo_crawler.py), clean the data (NAME) and fit the predictive model (NAME) can be run independently from the code used to create the WebApp.
+The code used to scrape the data (immo_crawler.py), clean the data (NAME) and fit the predictive model (immo_random_forest.py) can be run independently from the code used to create the WebApp.

 ### 2.1) Web App
 In order to run the WebApp, it is important to keep the project files in the correct structure: